twilio/voice-quickstart-ios/README.md

 Open up a browser and visit the URL for your application server's **Access Token endpoint**: `https://{YOUR-SERVER}/accessToken`.
 If everything is configured correctly, you should see a long string of letters and numbers, which is a Twilio Access Token.
 Your iOS app will use a token like this to connect to Twilio.

 ### <a name="bullet6"></a>6.
 Run the app
-Now let’s go back to the `SwiftCVoiceQuickstart.xcworkspace`.
+Now let’s go back to the `SwiftVoiceQuickstart.xcworkspace`.
 Update the placeholder of `baseURLString` with your ngrok public URL

 <img src="Images/update-base-url.png"/>